wooriapt/jekyll-now/_posts/2018-07-17-ERC Ethereum Token Standards.md

 ...
 The ERC777 standard replaces the following functions:

-•transfer -> send
+1. transfer -> send

-•approve -> authorizeOperator
+1. approve -> authorizeOperator

-•tokenFallback -> tokensReceived
+1. tokenFallback -> tokensReceived

 Using this set of new functions guarantees that the functions of this standard will not cross and override with functions from earlier standards.